dennisseidel/dennisseidel.github.io/docs/basics/adr/0004-generate-clis-with-oclif.md

 * Cement Framework
 * Yeoman
-* Caporal.js (NodeJS)
+* oclif (NodeJS)
 * python + argparse
 * bash
 * Go

 ## Decision Outcome

-Chosen option: "Cement", because it fits my toolstack and offers enough features.
+Chosen option: "oclif", very mature and fits with my goal focus on one universal language.

 ## Pros and Cons of the Options <!-- optional -->